Updated October 19, 2023

 These ratios include:

-Operating Efficiency ratios: Examines how management uses its assets to generate sales and it considers the relationship between various asset categories and sales.
+Operating Efficiency ratios: Examines how management uses its assets to generate sales and considers the relationship between various asset categories and sales.

 - Operating Profitability